dillydill123/inventory-setups/README.md

 ![Stack Difference](readme_images_and_gifs/normal_stack_difference.gif)

 Greater than or less than stack difference can also be selected.
 These highlight if the item stack in the inventory is greater than or less than the amount in the setup respectively.
+This can be useful if you want a reminder that a stack is too low or too high.

 ![Stack Difference Less Than](readme_images_and_gifs/less_than_stack_difference.gif)

 Note that you must have base highlighting enabled in order to use this feature.
+There is a configuration option to set the default stack compare type for each slot when creating new setups.

+**NOTE:** Previously, stack differences was configured per inventory setup.
+It is now per item slot.
+This means you will need to update your setups.

 ##### Fuzzy Difference